xai-ca/argblazer/README.md

 ## Features

 - Generate HTML reports from argumentation frameworks represented by YAML files.
-- Automatically updates reports when YAML files are saved.
+- Automatically updates the report when the modifications of a YAML file is saved.
 - Side-by-side webview display of the generated report, showing the graph alongside its conflict-free, admissible, complete, preferred, grounded, and stable extensions.

 ## Requirements